atolye15/checklist/checklists/creating-ui-illustrations.md

 - [ ] Decide upon the one to go with

 - [ ] Create high-fidelity illustration
-After agreed upon the design style with the team.
-It is now time to create high-fidelity illustrations.
+After agreed upon the design style with the team it is now time to create high-fidelity illustrations.

 - [ ] Get feedback, again
 Even if you have agreed upon the design style of the illustrations, the high-fidelity illustrations might need feedbacks again.